MannLabs/alphadia/docs/methods/transfer-learning.md

 To address these issues, we implement two measures:

-### 1) Maximum Number of Epochs
+### 1. Maximum Number of Epochs
 We set the maximum number of epochs to 50.
 From our experiments, we find that 50 epochs are usually sufficient to achieve significant performance gains without spending unnecessary time/epochs on insignificant improvements.

-### 2) Early Stopping
+### 2. Early Stopping
 We use an Early Stopping implementation that monitors the validation loss and terminates the training if one of the following criteria is met for more than the patience epochs (this is different from the learning rate scheduler's patience value, but they are related, more on this later):

-a) The validation loss is increasing, which may indicate overfitting.
+- The validation loss is increasing, which may indicate overfitting.

-b) The validation loss is not significantly improving, indicating no significant performance gains on the validation dataset.
+- The validation loss is not significantly improving, indicating no significant performance gains on the validation dataset.

 The early stopping patience value represents the number of epochs we allow the model to meet the criteria without taking any action.
 This is because training neural networks with smaller batches can be a bit unstable, so we allow for some volatility before intervening.
 We set the early stopping patience to be a multiple of the learning rate scheduler patience.
 The idea is to give the learning rate scheduler a chance to address the problem before terminating the training.